brodieG/unitizer/DEVNOTES.md

   before we save it.
 But this may require too much re-org of existing structure (healenvs, etc.).

+Strategy for recovering sections

+* parent sections are tracked in the unitizerBrowse objects
+* these are available in processInput
+    * can attach section to each item
+* then +,unitizer,unitizerItems will need to:
+    * pull out section ids
+    * copy sections from the new test section to reference
+    * handle situations where sections were not recorded, gracefully

+Potential issue: tracking sections from older reference tests

+* Not really an issue so long as we re-assign the section always in processInput
+* Main problem is for tests that are deleted from new source file but kept by user; these should just be assigned an NA section, which can be re-labeled as removed/missing tests when browsing, though might need some explanation

+We want to re-use browse infrastructure as much as possible

+* A version of browsePrep that handles items.ref instead of the just run tests
+* Add all the passed tests to the existing version of browsePrep
+* reviewNext needs a mode to suppress the passed tests, vs one that doesn't

 # Scenarios to test